Jofre-Problem/JofreHUD-Base/readme.md

 	#base "../_jofrehud/resource/clientscheme.res"
 	#base "../_tf2hud/resource/clientscheme.res"

-As well, you can grab all the optimization files that you may find neccesary. bUt please give credit.
+As well, you can grab all the optimization files that you may find neccesary.
+But please give credit.

 ## Need help on something?
 Here is my steam profile if you need any extra help or something!